 Tuition and fees must be paid or written arrangements for payment must be made at the time of registration.
 Students may not register for a subsequent term unless all charges for the preceding term have been paid or satisfactory arrangements for payments have been approved by the Business Office.
-Transcripts, grade reports, or diplomas cannot be released until all changes have been fully paid.
+Transcripts, grade reports, or diplomas cannot be released until all charges have been fully paid.
+All financial aid received on behalf of the student will be applied towards their educational related expenses first, before any refunds are processed.
+A maximum of \$200.00 per term can be applied toward a balance from a previous academic year.

 If a student decides to change a class after his/her initial registration, the student will need to complete a drop/add form located in the Registrar's Office.
-The drop/add form is to be completed in order to drop a course and select a new course.
-Instructor's signatures on both the dropped class and the class to be added are required in filling out the form.
-Changes in the class or classes will not take effect until the paperwork has been completed and submitted to the Registrar's office.
+Instructor's signatures on both the dropped course and the class to be added are required when filling out the form.
+Changes in a course will not take effect until the paperwork has been completed and submitted to the Registrar's office.

-It is the responsibility of each student to register, add/drop, or withdraw from classes at Stone Child College.
-If a student does not attend classes and does not withdraw from college, the grades will convert to "F" grades and will remain on the student's transcripts.
-The student will be held responsible for all tuition and fees for taking the classes.
+It is the responsibility of each student to register, add/drop, or withdraw from a course at Stone Child College.
+If a student does not attend a course and does not withdraw from college, the grades will convert to "F" grades and will remain on the student's transcripts.
+The student will be held responsible for all tuition and fees for taking the course.
 If a student wants to add a course after the drop/add period has ended, the student must obtain the instructor's signed permission to take the class.
+If a student registers for a course and never attends, they will receive an Administrative Withdrawal.